+Implications for Health and Social Care Partnership:

+Reference to National Health Not applicable at this time.

+& Wellbeing Outcome(s):

+1

-Care services described within the Integration Joint Board Strategic Plan 2023-26.
-Implications for Health and Social Care Partnership: · Reference to National Health Not applicable at this time. & Wellbeing Outcome(s): Personnel: Recovery planning in place for 2024/25 includes tightening of vacancy controls which will further delay recruitment.
+Personnel: Recovery planning in place for 2024/25 includes tightening of vacancy controls which will further delay recruitment.
 A risk assessment will be undertaken which considers the risk of delaying recruitment and the mitigations which can be put in place to minimise this risk.
-This risk assessment will be considered as part of the decision making when L implementing vacancy controls.
-Cororo Expanditure in relation to corow's complete in included within Carers: Expenditure in relation to carer's services is included within this report.
+This risk assessment will be considered as part of the decision making when implementing vacancy controls.

+Carers: Expenditure in relation to carer's services is included within this report.

 Provider Organisations: Expenditure on services delivered to clients by provider organisations is included within this report.

-Equalities: Within this report there is reference to proposals against Equanties. which projected savings targets have been applied.
+Equalities: Within this report there is reference to proposals against which projected savings targets have been applied.
 The activity to achieve any proposed savings will be carried out with a focus on equalities and the extent to which any subsequent changes to policies and/or services may impact on any stakeholders, but in particular stakeholders with protected characteristics.
-Proposals have been subject to a preliminary Equality Impact Assessment to understand impacts, inform the development of the proposals, and to take steps to mitigate any impacts identified, wherever possible.
+Proposals have been subject to a preliminary Equality Impact Assessment to understand impacts, inform the development of the proposals, and to take steps to mitigate any impacts ------------- -- identified, wherever possible.
 The outcome of the equality considerations of the proposals within this report can be accessed on our website.
-Equalities Impact Assessments Glasgow City Health and Social Care Partnership (hscp.scot) Fairer Scotland Compliance: The expenditure on services supports the delivery a Fairer Scotland.
+Equalities Impact Assessments Glasgow City Health and Social Care Partnership (hscp.scot)

+Fairer Scotland Compliance: The expenditure on services supports the delivery a Fairer Scotland.

 Financial: All financial consequences are detailed within this report.

 Legal: Not applicable at this time.

 Economic Impact: Not applicable at this time.

 Sustainability: Not applicable at this time.

+-

-Sustainable Procurement and Article 19: Not applicable at this time.
+Sustainable Procurement and Not applicable at this time.
+Article 19:

 Risk Implications: The volatility of the drugs supply market, demand for services, cost of living crisis, acceleration of home office decisions and inflation continues to represent a significant financial risk to the IJB.
 This level of risk will require the IJB to keep its financial strategy under review to ensure services are delivered within the funding available.
 This financial risk will be monitored during 2024-25 and reported through the financial performance reports to the IJB and IJB Finance, Audit and Scrutiny Committee.
 The IJB is required to hold a contingency which is sufficient to enable the IJB to respond and continue to remain financially viable.
 The IJB will start 2024-25 with a general reserve of £8.442m which is 0.5% of net expenditure and below the target set at 2%.

-Implications for Glasgow City The Integration Scheme clearly outlines the responsibilities Council: of Partners and the IJB if spending exceeds budget plans.
+Implications for Glasgow City Council: The Integration Scheme clearly outlines the responsibilities of Partners and the IJB if spending exceeds budget plans.
 Partners will be kept updated on financial performance during the year.
-Within Homelessness, the net additional cost of arising from the impact of Home Office asylum decisions to date is £4.012m.
+Within Homelessness, the net additional cost of arising from the impact of Home Office asylum decisions to date is $\pounds4.012m$.
 The Council has provided the IJB with a commitment that the additional costs linked to asylum will be fully funded.
 This report builds in this additional funding from the Council.